gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 For the unfortunate developers who do not have a J-Link available, the alternative is to follow the steps in the [How to install the OpenOCD binaries]({{ site.baseurl }}/openocd/install) page.

 OpenOCD might be needed when using development boards with integrated debuggers, like STM32F4-DISCOVERY boards, although the recommended solution is to prepare a [custom cable]({{ site.baseurl }}/developer/j-link-stm32-boards) and connect them to J-Link.

+OpenOCD is also needed when using RISC-V boards with integrated debuggers.

 ## QEMU